drivelling-spinel/tartar/README.md

     - classic Caverns of Darkness TC for DOS
     - what remains from the cancelled Eternity TC
     - Chex Quest without dependency on any Doom assets
-- Includes numerous smaller changes that are seen by the author as quality of life improvements
+- Includes numerous quality of life improvements including auto-loading of WAD files, compatibility improvements and bugfixes
+- Treats certain popular WADs as first class mods improving player's experience with them:
+  - InstaDoom by @linguica
+  - Intemission Maps by @oliacym
+  - No Rest for the Living via a "helper WAD"
+- New display (game view) size for higher resolutions and new translucency mode
+- {DEV} Can load more complex (i.e. "more contemporary") maps than the Eternity Engine version it is based on.
+Some but not all maps from Eviternity, Ancient Aliens and Sunlust can be played for example

+* Note that {DEV} glyphie above - features that are only available in the experimental dev version are marked like that throughout the readme-s

 ## Documentation

-1. [CHNG2022](doc/CHNG2022.md) - comprehensive list of changes in Tartar
+1. [CHANGES](doc/changes.md)     - comprehensive list of changes in Tartar
-                                 compared to the version released during
+                                   compared to the Eternity Engine version
-                                 Christmas period of 2021
+                                   it is based on
-2. [AUTHORS](doc/authors.md)  - acknowledgements for authors of the ports Tartar is based on and their work
+2. [AUTHORS](doc/authors.md)     - acknowledgements for authors of the ports
+                                   Tartar is based on and their work
-3. [README](doc/TARTAR.TXT)   - templated readme one would expect to accompany any Doom related relea
+3. [STAGE1](doc/STAGE1.TXT)      - templated (and outdated ;) ) readme one
+                                   would expect to accompany any scene release
 4. [BUGS](doc/bugs.md)           - known issues in Tartar
-5. [EXTRAS](doc/extras.md)    - notes on extras and goodies included with the binary distribution
+5. [EXTRAS](doc/extras.md)       - notes on extras and goodies included with the distribution

 ## Obtaining and installing Tartar